nemonik/hands-on-DevOps/README.md

 Drone is distributed as a set of Docker images.
 Drone CI can be run with an internal SQLite database, but it is advisable to run with an external database and this is the configuration the class uses.
 It also integrates with multiple version control providers (i.e., GitHub, GitLab, BitBucket, Stash, and Gogs).
 Both CMS and database are configured using environment variables passed along when the Drone CI container is first to run.
 The `.drone.yml` is authored in a domain specific language (DSL) that is a superset of the docker-compose DSL.
 The file is used to describe the build with multiple named steps with each step executed in a separate Docker container having shared disk access to the checked out branch of the source repository.
 Steps make use of Drone plugins to deploy code, publish artifacts, send a notification, etc.  Drone's approach is novel as plugins are really just Docker containers distributed in the typical manner.
 Each plugin is designed to perform pre-defined tasks and is configured as steps in your pipeline.
 The containers are executed with read/write/execute access at the root of the source branch therefore permitting the pipeline to interact with that specific, checked out branch of the source.

-Drone and its brethren (e.g., Jenkins CI, GitLab CICD) are used to facilitate Continuous Integration (CI), a software development practice where members of an Agile team frequently integrate their work in order to detect integration issues as soon as possible.
+Drone and its brethren (e.g., Jenkins CI, GitLab Runners) are used to facilitate Continuous Integration (CI), a software development practice where members of an Agile team frequently integrate their work in order to detect integration issues as soon as possible.
 Each integration is orchestrated through a service that essentially assembles a build and runs tests every time a predetermined trigger has been met and then reports with immediate feedback.

 I don't use Jenkins unless I have to.
 Why?
 I'm simply not a fan.
 Initially, because its plugin architecture is painful to manage and with prior versions your pipelines existed entirely in the Jenkins CI tool itself.
 Later, Jenkins CI introduced Groovy-based Jenkin Pipelines that are CMed (i.e., placed under configuration management) with your project's source.
 And while every orchestrator has based their DSL on YAML and although I love the Groovy language for its power, I don't think it makes for a good orchestration language.
 Your opinion may differ.
 I'm okay with that.
 Really.
 I am.